SethHWeidman/lincoln/README.md

 ![](lincoln.png)

-A neural net library by the people, for the people.
+A Deep Learning library by the people, for the people.